 As part of the experiment, Auroracoin’s inventors gave AUR tokens to Icelandic people in what is considered the first airdrop in 2014.
 Each Icelandic citizen with a valid ID was entitled to receive 31.8 AUR.

-The purpose of this airdrop was to encourage adoption and raise awareness of the cryptocurrency by giving it out directly to individuals, eliminating the requirement to purchase or mine it.
+This airdrop’s purpose was to encourage adoption and raise awareness of the cryptocurrency by giving it directly to individuals, eliminating the requirement to purchase or mine it.

 Uniswap (UNI)